Fire extinguisher: United Kingdom

-Class E has been discontinued, but covered fires involving electrical appliances.
+Class E has been discontinued, previously covering fires involving electrical hazards.
 This is no longer used on the basis that, when the power supply is turned off, an electrical fire can fall into any of the remaining five categories.
+EN3 does however allow extinguishers to bear a special electrical pictogram signifying that it can be used on live electrical fires (given the symbol E in the table), if it passes special testing (a 35 kV dielectric test per EN 3-7:2004).
+A powder or CO2 extinguisher will feature this as standard.
+A water-based extinguisher may feature it if it passes the 35 kV test, however all water-based extinguishers are only recommended for inadvertent use on electrical fires.

 In the UK, the use of Halon gas is now prohibited except under certain situations such as on aircraft and in the military and police.

 Fire extinguishing performance per fire class is displayed using numbers and letters such as 13A, 55B.

-EN3 does not recognise a separate electrical class – however there is an additional feature requiring special testing (35 kV dielectric test per EN 3-7:2004).
-A powder or CO2 extinguisher will bear an electrical pictogramme as standard signifying that it can be used on live electrical fires (given the symbol E in the table).
-If a water-based extinguisher has passed the 35 kV test it will also bear the same electrical pictogramme – however, any water-based extinguisher is only recommended for inadvertent use on electrical fires.

 United States

 There is no official standard in the United States for the color of fire extinguishers, though they are usually red, except for class D extinguishers which are usually yellow, water and Class K wet chemical extinguishers which are usually silver, and water mist extinguishers which are usually white.
 Extinguishers are marked with pictograms depicting the types of fires that the extinguisher is approved to fight.
-In the past, extinguishers were marked with colored geometric symbols, and some extinguishers still use both symbols.
+In the past extinguishers were marked with colored geometric symbols, and some extinguishers still use both symbols.
 The types of fires and additional standards are described in NFPA 10: Standard for Portable Fire Extinguishers, 2013 edition.

 Fire extinguishing capacity is rated in accordance with ANSI/UL 711: Rating and Fire Testing of Fire Extinguishers.
 The ratings are described using numbers preceding the class letter, such as 1-A:10-B:C. The number preceding the A multiplied by 1.25 gives the equivalent extinguishing capability in gallons of water.
 The number preceding the B indicates the size of fire in square feet that an ordinary user should be able to extinguish.
 There is no additional rating for class C, as it only indicates that the extinguishing agent will not conduct electricity, and an extinguisher will never have a rating of just C.